 The coronavirus pandemic hasn’t only put hundreds of thousands of couples’ weddings on hold—but also the events that lead up to and surround their big day.
 One of those is the bachelorette party—a bride’s one last hoorah, so to speak, to go out with her friends as a “single” woman.
 In the midst of a global pandemic, planning a bachelorette party during COVID can feel pretty close to impossible.
 There are so many factors to consider and be concerned about on top of the normal stresses involved in coordinating such an event.
-Leah Weinberg, of Color Pop Events in Long Island City, New York, points out that it’s still not advisable or really safe to have these types of events in-person, so couples and their friends are forced to get creative when it comes to finding alternative ways to celebrate.
+Leah Weinberg, of Color Pop Events in Long Island City, New York, points out that it’s still not advisable or really safe to have these types of events in-person, so couples and their friends are forced to get creative when it comes to bachelor and bachelorette party ideas during COVID.

 So what’s a bride and her crew to do when they want to celebrate this momentous occasion while maintaining safety standards to keep everyone healthy and well?
 The answer, unfortunately, is not a simple one.
 The advice Weinberg has been giving to her couples and their friends is to first and foremost make sure that whatever they’re planning is in compliance with the laws and guidelines in effect in their area.
 “That it takes into account the safety and comfort level of those attending (like asking people to travel to attend),” she says.

 Sarah Quinlivan of Quintessential Events in Kansas City, Missouri agrees that safety must be a top priority.
 “I recommend all couples and their friends to really think through any decision before making it and delay it if they don’t feel that it is safe,” she says.
 “While it might not be ideal, waiting to have the bachelorette party you have been envisioning, is definitely something you should consider.”
-If you do plan on going through with your party, she recommends following the CDC guidelines and staying as safe as possible.
+If you do plan on going through with your party, she recommends following the CDC guidelines and staying as safe as possible, by utilizing some specific COVID bachelorette party ideas.
+To help answer some of your burning questions as you plan your bachelorette parties during COVID, we turned to the pros for some much-needed guidance as well as a few COVID bachelorette party ideas.

-With states opening up, do you think a smaller-scale bachelorette is a better idea?
+With states opening up, do you think a smaller bachelorette party is a better idea?

 The answer to this question keeps going back to safety.
 It’s really hard in this COVID climate to ensure safety for you and your guests if you’re having a bachelorette party of any kind.
 “Ask yourself, will you be able to follow the guidelines after having an adult beverage or two?
 If the answer is no, then I would postpone,” says Quinlivan.
 “Even though it might feel great to do it right now and finally see your people, it will feel even better celebrating when you know no one is at risk and you can go all out!”